 The complaint administrator or their designee will initiate an investigation.
 The extent and components of the investigation will vary depending on the allegations and circumstances.
 For purposes of illustration, an investigation may include the following steps, as appropriate:

-- Gathering information from any witnesses or other people (for example faculty, staff or other students) with potentially relevant information.
+- Gathering information from any witnesses or other people (e.g., faculty, staff or other students) with potentially relevant information

 Complaints initiated through the formal process may be withdrawn by the student, subject to the confidentiality provisions noted below and with the understanding that, depending on the nature of the allegations, Chamberlain may be obligated to investigate the complaint with or without the student’s involvement.